Lightweight Mouldings

 Installing coving is a fantastic way to create a lovely finish for any room and conceal the edge between the wall and ceiling.
 We’ve created a simple yet detailed DIY guide to help you with the installation and cutting of our lightweight coving to create those lasting finishing touches to your interior.

 Our lightweight range of cornices and covings are available in varying sizes, designs, and are affordable on a budget making sure that we have something that’ll can suit your home’s unique interior décor.
 We have styles to suit all homes from small coving for modern built properties to larger cornices for traditional period homes.
-We have step-by-step video guides for cutting coving, showing you how to carefully mitre and install the internal and external corners of coving.
+You can create truly remarkable interior designs, especially if you combine coving with lightweight ceiling roses (don’t worry, we have a guide on how to install ceiling roses too).

 Fortunately, you don’t have to bring in a professional to help you with fitting your coving.
 Often it can be a relatively simple task that can be undertaken as a DIY project, with it being installed quickly and easily.